 We may earn money or products from the companies mentioned in this post.

-Once you (or your spouse) have received PCS orders you must decide between a personally procured move or a standard move.
+Once you (or your spouse) receive PCS orders you must decide between a personally procured move or a standard move.

 During a standard move, the government sends a moving company to your home to pack up all of your belongings.
-They will be responsible for loading all of your boxes onto a truck and transporting your HHG (household goods) to the new location.
-Movers will then unload the truck and unpack your goods (if you want) into your new home.
+They’ll be responsible for loading all of your boxes onto a truck and transporting your HHG (household goods) to the new location.
+Movers then unload the truck and unpack your goods (if you want) into your new home.

 Why Choose a Standard Move?

 Another huge advantage is the ability to file claims.
 If anything is lost or damaged you can file a claim with your TSP (transportation service provider) or through the Military Claims Office.
 This way you can receive financial compensation for your losses.
-If you moved yourself, every bump, scrape, bash or crush is completely your fault and you can not be reimbursed.
+If you moved yourself, every bump, scrape, bash or crush is completely your fault and you can’t request reimbursement.

 How Does a Standard Move Work?

 - You need to get a log in for DPS (defense personal property).
-That is the website where you will do all of the coordination of your move.
+That’s the website where you’ll do all of the coordination of your move.
 How do you get a log in?
 You must register at ETA (electronic transportation acquisition).
 It’s super straight forward.
 They just need to verify that the service member actually has actionable orders.

 - Once you’ve logged into DPS the service member must complete self counseling.
 The self-counseling module can be found in the Training Tab on the homepage.

-- Once self-counseling is finished, you will receive an email that will tell you who your TSP (transportation service provider) is and/or what moving company will be handling your move.
+- Once you finish self-counseling, you’ll receive an email that’ll tell you who your TSP (transportation service provider) is and/or what moving company handles your move.
 If you don’t get that e-mail before the two week mark on your requested date you should definitely contact your local transportation office.

 Ideally, you receive all of that information in an appropriate amount of time.
 You’ll have several conversations with your TSP.
-Their job is to basically hold your hand throughout the process.
-Any concerns you may have that can’t be handled in DPS should be handled by your TSP.
+Their job is to hold your hand throughout the process.
+Any concerns you may have that aren’t handled in DPS are handled by your TSP.